alinahid477/tbsonpubliccloud/README.md

 To run on Mac or Linux
 ```
 chmod +x start.sh
-./start.sh tbs {forcebuild}
+./start.sh tbs
 ```

-***use `forcebuild` to force docker build.
+***Optionally use a second parameter `forcebuild` to force docker build (eg: `start.sh tbs forecebuild`).
 Otherwise if the image exists it will ignore building.***

 ***The installation process will run for few mins.
 Please be patient and check the output to spot any error***.

-*I have tested several times installing on a EKS and AKS clusters and it worked without any error.*
+*I have tested several times installing on a EKS, AKS, TKG clusters and it worked without any error.*

 **The TBSInstall wizard installation process will**
 - will first ask for confirmation by displaying namespaces of the connected k8s cluster.